vertexproject/synapse/docs/synapse/userguides/design_analytical_model.rst

 tag B is correct when that distinction doesn’t matter to the analysis at hand.

-In that situation, the (inappropriate or overly detailed) tags are driving the analysis instead of the analysis driving the tags needed to support that analysis.
+In that situation, the (inappropriate or overly detailed) tags are driving the analysis instead of the analysis driving the tags needed to support the analytical work.
 When tags drive the analysis, the act of annotating the data - figuring out which tags to apply - takes over from performing real analysis.

 ..
 TIP::

   When designing a tag tree, we recommend that tags have no more than five elements.
 For example:

-  - ``syn:tag = foo.bar.baz.faz.fuzz``
+  ``syn:tag = foo.bar.baz.faz.fuzz``

   As always, your specific use case may vary but this works well as general guidance.

 Flexibility
 -----------

-Just as a good data model evolves to meet changing needs, your analytical model (tag trees) will do the same.
-No matter carefully you plan your tag structure, you will identify exceptions, edge cases, and new observations that you want to capture.
+Just as a good data model evolves to meet changing needs, your analytical model (tag trees) will expand and change over time.
+No matter how carefully you plan your tag structure, you will identify exceptions, edge cases, and new observations that you want to capture.
 As far as possible, your tag structure should be flexible enough to account for future changes.

 Within Synapse, it is relatively easy to "migrate" tags (i.e., to decide that a tag should have a different name or reside in a different part of the tag tree, and to re-tag existing nodes with the new tag) **as long as the change is one-to-one.**